Kyrylo2/nodejs-homework-rest-api/readme.md

 ## Acknowledgments

-🙌 This project is a personal study project, aimed at practicing and demonstrating the use of various technologies in building a REST API. 🎉
+🙌 This project was developed as part of a homework assignment, demonstrating the use of various technologies to build a REST API.